ghastlyumami/ghastlyumami/README.md

 - 👋 Hi, I’m @ghastlyumami
 - 🌱 I’m currently learning how to use ZMK for my Dactyl Manuform.
-- ⚡ Fun fact: Christ is Risen!
+- ☦️ Christ is Risen!
 Truly He is Risen!

 <!---
 ghastlyumami/ghastlyumami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.